Learning with less: label-efficient land cover classification at very high spatial resolution using self-supervised deep learning: Methodology

 The pre-training phase of the methodology leverages the large dataset (377,921) of unannotated samples such that a ResNet-101 encoder can be trained to extract relevant features from the imagery that are well-suited for downstream land cover classification tasks.
-BYOL uses a ``self-distillation'' approach to learn representations from images using two separate but interdependent networks: an online network containing the image encoder, a projection head, and a prediction head, and a target network that is structurally similar to the online network but lacks the prediction head, initialized using a copy of the online network's parameters at the start of training \citep{grillBootstrapYourOwn2020}.
+We compared two prominent self-supervised learning approaches: BYOL and MoCoV2.
+BYOL uses a self-distillation approach to learn representations from images using two separate but interdependent networks: an online network containing the image encoder, a projection head, and a prediction head, and a target network that is structurally similar to the online network but lacks the prediction head, initialized using a copy of the online network's parameters at the start of training~\citep{grillBootstrapYourOwn2020}.
 Given an input image, two separate augmented views of the image are created using a set of transformations.
-As illustrated in Figure \ref{fig:byol_workflow}, each view is then passed through the online and target networks to produce feature vectors.
+As illustrated in Figure~\ref{fig:byol_workflow}, each view is then passed through the online and target networks to produce feature vectors.
 The online network, which processes view \(v_1\), is then trained to predict the feature vector produced by the target network from view \(v_2\).
-However, the target network is not trained directly; instead, it is updated using an EMA of the online network weights, giving the online network a stable yet constantly updated target to learn from.
+However, the target network is not trained directly; instead, it is updated using an exponential moving average (EMA) of the online network weights, giving the online network a stable yet constantly updated target to learn from.
 Ultimately, the image encoder from the online network is retained after training to be transferred to downstream tasks.

-The online encoder's parameters are updated with respect to the loss function in Equation \ref{eq:byol_loss}, where \(p\) is the output of the online network and \(z\) is the output of the target network.
+The online encoder's parameters are updated with respect to the loss function in Equation~\ref{eq:byol_loss}, where \(p\) is the output of the online network and \(z\) is the output of the target network.

-The target network's parameters \(\theta_\text{target}\) are updated according to the EMA update rule shown in Equation \ref{eq:ema_update}, where \(\theta_\text{online}\) is the current set of parameters for the online network and \(\tau\) is the decay factor for the EMA operation, and is increased from 0.996 to 1 over the course of pre-training according to a cosine annealing schedule.
+The target network's parameters \(\theta_\text{target}\) are updated according to the EMA update rule shown in Equation~\ref{eq:ema_update}, where \(\theta_\text{online}\) is the current set of parameters for the online network and \(m\) is the decay factor for the EMA operation, and is increased from 0.996 to 1 over the course of pre-training according to a cosine annealing schedule.